Qiongyi/TRIAGE_R_Package/docs/User-friendly functions.rst

 - `peak_column`: (Optional) Name of the column in metadata representing peak values.
 Default is "Peak".

+..

+- `prefix`: (Optional) The prefix for the column names in the output file.
+Default is NULL.

 **Usage Example:**

 .. code-block:: R